 - Be prepared to be unsuccessful.
 Media organisations have their own agendas, and they also receive numerous ideas, press releases and requests every day.
 Rejection rates are high.

 - Think about unintended consequences.
 Don’t be surprised if the content you produce, or the interviews you give are edited or used in ways you may not have intended.

 - Network and build up contacts.
 Who you know is often as important as what you know when working with the media.

 - Be prepared to look at the bigger picture.
 It can be difficult for a researcher to step away from their body of knowledge.
-Practice on a colleague or friend who is not a specialist in your area of research, and who you trust to give you honest feedback
+Practice on a colleague or friend who you trust and who is not a specialist in your area to give you honest feedback.